 ENRP blends theory and practical experience with a professional, client-oriented, capstone project, academic credit for relevant internships and research, and a wide range of DC-based internship opportunities.
 Practice applying classroom concepts to real-world environmental policy issues and gain professional experience working in a group on an important environmental policy topic.
 Join a collegial community of classmates and faculty.

 ENRP lets you customize your curriculum around a set of eight required courses, with four electives in virtually any GW Department, as well as at Consortium Schools like American University, George Mason University, and Georgetown University.
 Elective courses let you go “deep” in one area, like urban sustainability or biodiversity, or go “broad” by covering multiple diverse environmental topics.
 Take advantage of GW resources like SustainableGW, PlanetForward.org, and the Urban Food Task Force.

 ENRP meets students' practical needs with the option to attend full-time or part-time, and evening classes that accommodate working students.
 The incoming class size is small – between 12 and 20 – to facilitate close ties between faculty and students and create a sense of community among students.
 The admissions cycle is flexible.

 Strong applicants are considered at any time.
-We typically evaluate fall applicants in two waves: applications recieved by February 1 (or January 5, if you are seeking financial support) and applications recieved by April 1.
+We typically evaluate fall applicants in two waves: applications received by February 1 (or January 5, if you are seeking financial support) and applications received by April 1.

 If you are interested in entering the program in the Spring semester, it would be best if you submitted your application by October 15.